paluh/purescript-undefined-is-not-a-problem/README.md

 ### `NoProblem.Poly.*` approach

 In general most stuff from the previous sections is relevant here.
-The small difference is in the signature of the `Colsed.coerce` function as it expects also a `Proxy` value.
+The small difference is in the signature of the `Poly.coerce` function as it expects also a `Proxy` value.
 Another difference is a signature of `Coerce` class.
 We have here three parameters `Coerce given expected result` because we are calculating a new type which can have some fields still polymorphic and value of this type is returned by the `coerce`.

 #### Pros